When your loved one passes away, the last thing you want to do is deal with legal or estate issues.

 - Other work carried out by your lawyer to administer the estate after the grant of probate or letters of administration.
 For example, transferring property to the beneficiaries.

-Our friendly team will respond all probate questions, big or small.
+Our friendly and sensitive legal team will respond all probate questions, big or small.

 Call V.S.
 George Lawyers to speak to a probate solicitor.

 For more information, or to make an appointment at our Bexley North office (or at one of our serviced offices in Sydney CBD, North Sydney, Bondi Junction, Macquarie Park, Norwest or Parramatta), please contact: